 The magnitude of the absolute value shows the strength of the scatterplot.
 The closer to 1 indicates a stronger association.

-Correlation coefficient values must be quantitative and linear.
+Correlation coefficient values are always between -1 and 1.

 You shouldn’t use the correlation coefficient if the relationship isn’t linear because the R is meaningless